rudpot/poc-rotate-eips/README.md

 * You have enough EIPs available - default allocation is 5 / account / region.
 If you do not have enough, try a different region or request an allocation increase as described in this [knowledgebase article](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-instance-limit/).

-* You have a bash shell with the AWS CLI installed and credentials set for the account / region in which you want to do the testing.
+* You have a bash shell with the AWS CLI and `jq` installed and credentials set for the account / region in which you want to do the testing.
 You can conveniently do this from [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home).